Lady Zhen: Reliability of alternative historical sources on Lady Zhen's life

-The authoritative historical source on Lady Zhen's life is the Records of the Three Kingdoms (Sanguozhi), which was written by Chen Shou in the third century.
-In the fifth century, Pei Songzhi annotated the Sanguozhi by incorporating information from other texts and adding his personal commentary.
-Some sources used in the annotations include: Wei Shu (Book of Wei), by Wang Chen, Xun Yi and Ruan Ji; Weilüe (Brief History of Wei), by Yu Huan.
-The original version of Lady Zhen's biography in the Sanguozhi did not contain the anecdotes about Zhen's excellent moral conduct, such as her care for her family members, her filial piety towards her mother-in-law Lady Bian, her tolerance of Cao Pi's other wives, etc. These accounts, which were mostly documented in the Wei Shu and the Weilüe, were later added to the Sanguozhi by Pei Songzhi.
+The authoritative historical source on Lady Zhen's life is Records of the Three Kingdoms (Sanguozhi), which was written by Chen Shou in the third century.
+In the fifth century, Pei Songzhi annotated Sanguozhi by incorporating information from other texts and adding his personal commentary.
+Some sources used in the annotations include Wei Shu (Book of Wei), by Wang Chen, Xun Yi and Ruan Ji; and Weilüe (Brief History of Wei), by Yu Huan.
+The original version of Lady Zhen's biography in Sanguozhi did not contain the anecdotes about Zhen's excellent moral conduct, such as her care for her family members, her filial piety towards her mother-in-law Lady Bian, her tolerance of Cao Pi's other wives, etc. These accounts, which were mostly documented in the Wei Shu and Weilüe, were later added to Sanguozhi by Pei Songzhi.
 In his commentary, Pei cast doubts on the anecdotes relating to the "virtuous deeds" of Lady Zhen and other noble ladies of Wei, because it was difficult to verify whether they were true or not due to a dearth of alternative sources.
-The Wei Shu and the Weilüe were among the official histories of Wei, so they were likely to be biased towards Lady Zhen.
+The Wei Shu and Weilüe were among the official histories of Cao Wei, so they were likely to be biased towards Lady Zhen.
 Hence, some of those anecdotes might have been fabricated by Wei historians to promote a positive image of Lady Zhen.
-Pei remarked that Chen Shou had done well in omitting the questionable information when he first compiled the Sanguozhi.
+Pei remarked that Chen Shou had done well in omitting the questionable information when he first compiled Sanguozhi.

 Personal name

 Lady Zhen's personal name was not recorded in any surviving historical text.
-All near-contemporary sources, such as Chen Shou's Sanguozhi and Xi Zuochi's Han Jin Chunqiu, refer to her as "Lady Zhen" (甄氏), "Madam Zhen" (甄夫人), "Empress Zhen" (甄后), or simply "(the) Empress" (后).
+All near-contemporary sources, such as Chen Shou's Sanguozhi and Xi Zuochi's Han–Jin Chunqiu, refer to her as "Lady Zhen" (甄氏), "Madam Zhen" (甄夫人), "Empress Zhen" (甄后), or simply "(the) Empress" (后).